 - Clearly explain the nature of the proposed new component, the key innovation and how this will benefit robot dexterity.
-This should include discussion of how the new component can be integrated into robot designs. - Some components may need to be deeply integrated into the body design and control architecture, e.g. a network of skin sensors where the control algorithm has to learn an idiosyncratic relationship between sensor outputs and motor responses needed for a required outcome. - Others may be more "plug and play", e.g. with an interface whose inputs and outputs can be precisely described in advance. - Provide quantitative metrics for measuring success, explaining how these advance the state of the art. - For a tactile sensor, we would expect metrics relating to sensitivity/precision, accuracy, spatial resolution and spatial area covered (e.g. just fingertips or entire hand/arm?), temporal resolution (e.g. sensitivity to different vibrational frequencies). - For a novel actuator, we would expect metrics such as maximum force and power (both absolute and specific, i.e. relative to mass), maximum strain, efficiency, adaptive dynamic response and other details such as how energy is supplied, whether it can be stored locally etc. - Cost, reliability, durability and sustainability considerations associated with the potential future scaling of the product for manufacture should also be discussed. - Have wider applications or other spin-off benefits for the technology beyond robot dexterity.

-• Clearly explain whether/how you plan to work with other Creators to enable them to use the components you are developing.
+This should include discussion of how the new component can be integrated into robot designs. - Some components may need to be deeply integrated into the body design and control architecture, e.g. a network of skin sensors where the control algorithm has to learn an idiosyncratic relationship between sensor outputs and motor responses needed for a required outcome. - Others may be more "plug and play", e.g. with an interface whose inputs and outputs can be precisely described in advance. - Provide quantitative metrics for measuring success, explaining how these advance the state of the art. - Cost, reliability, durability and sustainability considerations associated with the potential future scaling of the product for manufacture should also be discussed. - Have wider applications or other spin-off benefits for the technology beyond robot dexterity. - Clearly explain whether/how you plan to work with other Creators to enable them to use the components you are developing.